• About Me

 New York, Travel No Comments

-:: Guest blog post by Andy Hong :: The subway is an excellent way to get around New York.
+:: Guest blog post by Andy Hong :: Last updated: May 31, 2026 The subway is an excellent way to get around New York.
 Because of it, you are unlikely to need to have a car or take a taxi.
 It’s a little grimy and ratty, but beautifully so.
 Sure, it’s not as shiny and slick as Paris, Tokyo, London, or even Moscow, but keep in mind that this is the oldest subway system in the world, and it operates 24 hours a day, which is something that none of the others do.
-Make sure that you have a subway map to reference.
-The days […]
+Make sure that you have a subway […]

 Read More